 Special Instructional Support Courses

-Peer and Professional Cultural Mentoring
+Peer and Professional Cultural Enrichment

 Strategies for Academic Success Workshop Series

 The project will offer a series of workshops designed to rekindle and enhance participants’ knowledge and skills of study skills, habits, and attitudes.
-Seven two-hour interactive workshops are offered each semester featuring exercises in the master student philosophy; goal setting; time management; teaching, thinking, and learning; library systems and services; learning styles; memory and left brain/right brain functions; the relationship between food, health, and learning; speed reading; note taking; negotiating with faculty; and test taking strategies.
+Seven two-hour interactive workshops are offered each semester featuring exercises in the master student philosophy; goal setting; time management; teaching, thinking, and learning; library systems and services; learning styles; memory and left brain/right brain functions; the relationship between food, health, and learning; speed reading; note taking; negotiating with faculty; interpersonal relationships; and test-taking strategies.
 All workshop participant students are required to complete a post-workshop questionnaire, detailing their learned experience from the workshop.

 Financial Aid Assistance Workshops/Advice